angelacao8/angelacao8.github.io/index.md

 <img src="IMG_7225.png" alt="drawing" width="125"/>

+## Angela Y. Cao

-Hi, I am an undergraduate at [Emory](https://www.emory.edu/home/index.html) pursuing a B.A. in Linguistics and Math.
+Hi, I am a senior at [Emory](https://www.emory.edu/home/index.html) pursuing a B.A. in Linguistics and Math.
 I am also completing an unofficial major in Quantitative Sciences with a concentration in English Literature.

- I am interested in theoretical linguistics and the applications of formal semantics in AI, and hope to pursue these topics in graduate school.
+My interests include theoretical linguistics and the applications of formal semantics in AI, and I hope to pursue these topics in graduate school.

-## Highlights
+### Highlights
+Currently I am completing an honors thesis?

+August 2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard.

+May 2021: I presented "NPIs and Processing Scalar Implicatures of Quantity" at Emory's UG Research Symposium, alongside Haohan Shi.

+April/May 2021: I presented "Negative Polarity Items and Their Licensing in Tigrinya" at NCUR 2021 and Emory's Linguistics Conference, alongside Maddy Liotta.

+June 2020: I joined Emory's NLP lab, directed by Dr. Jinho Choi.

+Jan.
+2020: I joined Emory's Language Acquisition lab, directed by Dr. Yun Kim.

+### Contact
+Please feel free to reach out to me at acao8@emory.edu for a copy of my CV, or any other reason.
+I enjoy receiving emails :)

 ## Welcome to GitHub Pages